 We provide a full range of services under the CCS Framework, and work in a variety of sectors, including:

 - Financial institutions

 - Real estate

-We have worked with an array of public sector organizations who utilise the CCS Framework.
-Our CCS team has advised the likes of Bristol City Council and Newcastle City Council, as well as independent National Regulatory Authorities like Ofgem and central government bodies like the Department for Work and Pensions.
-Our broad range of specialisms means we have provided legal advice on a wide range of topics, from property law to procurement advice.
+We have worked with an array of public sector organisations who utilise the CCS Frameworks.
+Our CCS team has advised independent National Regulatory Authorities such as Ofgem, Central Government bodies such as the Ministry of Justice, Department for Business, Energy, Industry and Strategy and Department for Work and Pensions, as well as local authorities, such as Bristol City Council and Newcastle City Council.
+Our broad range of specialisms means we provide legal advice on a wide range of topics.

 What we do

 - Dispute resolution

 - Health and safety